StevenNet/StevenNet/README.md

 - 👋 Hi, I’m @StevenNet
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning how to create minecraft mods
+- 🌱 I’m currently learning how to create minecraft mods and android apps
-- 💞️ I’m looking to collaborate on vex iq
 - 📫 How to reach me (you don't)

 <!---